n3ddu8/atomac/README.md

 # :atom_symbol: Atomac: Atomic Linux, Mac Host, Maximum Sass
-Welcome to Atoma - my arm64-only frankenstein of Project Bluefin LTS, stitched together to run inside a VM on an Apple Mac.
+Welcome to Atomac - my arm64-only frankenstein of Project Bluefin LTS, stitched together to run inside a VM on an Apple Mac.
 Why?
 Because I’m a maximalist minimalist with opinions.
 Also because macOS makes me sigh audibly at least twice a day.
 ## :warning: ARM64 ONLY
 If you're rocking x86_64, this ain't it.
 Go home.
 Or better yet, go install Nix and rethink your life choices.
 ### :thinking: Why Does This Exist?